CEO Ashley Highfield: celebrating with The Scotsman while plot emerges to oust his chairman

 Mr Highfield attended a 200th anniversary celebration this week for The Scotsman, though the company has starved the ailing paper of investment because cash generated is soaked up by huge interest payments.

-Last weekend it emerged that former First Minister Alex Salmond was contemplating an offer to join an unnamed consortium interested in making an offer to buy The Scotsman.
-It was not known whether this included Mr Ager_Hanssen.
+Last weekend it emerged that former First Minister Alex Salmond was contemplating an offer to join an unnamed consortium interested in making an offer to buy The Scotsman and points to a link with Mr Ager-Hanssen.

 However, previous attempts at a buy-out have floundered on the debt issue which is already being factored into Mr Ager-Hanssen’s plans.